Last Updated on

 Split the week up into low, medium and high carb days, alternating from about 0.5 grams to 2.5 grams per pound, making sure you have more low and medium carb days than high carb days.

-It’s also important to ensure you are getting your carbs from healthy choices, so avoid breads and pastas and instead opt for brown rice, oat, sweet potatoes, green vegetables and green apples.
+It’s also important to ensure you are getting your carbs from healthy choices, so avoid bread and pastas and instead opt for brown rice, oat, sweet potatoes, green vegetables and green apples.

 Increasing your cardio training will also aid in cutting fat, just make sure you fuel the body well so that it doesn’t have to resort to using muscle tissue for fuel.